National Academy of Sciences

-David J. Freedman, associate professor, department of neurobiology at the University of Chicago, and Geoffrey F. Woodman, associate professor of psychology at Vanderbilt University, will receive the 2016 Troland Research Awards.
+David J. Freedman, associate professor, department of neurobiology at the University of Chicago, and Geoffrey F. Woodman, associate professor of psychology at Vanderbilt University, received the 2016 Troland Research Awards.

 Freedman has been working to determine how the brain learns and recognizes visual categories by studying the activity of neural circuits during categorization tasks.
 He has made many discoveries about how neurons in the parietal, temporal, and frontal lobes of the brain learn and represent visual categories.
 And he has shown that while some neurons have very different responses to similar images that belong to separate categories, other neurons show gradations of activity that tracks the perceptual appearance of stimuli independent of their category membership.
 Such work is not only providing insight into visual learning, recognition, decision making, and memory but may also help people with diseases that can impair these functions, such as Alzheimer’s disease, attention deficit disorder, schizophrenia, and stroke.